faruk-guler/LusuaL/Perm/modifying-permissions.md

 5 = 4 +1, and all other users have read and execute permissions

 One thing to note: it's not a great idea to be changing permissions nilly willy, you could potentially expose a sensitive file for everyone to modify, however many times you legitimately want to change permissions, just take precaution when using the chmod command.

-## Exercise

-Change some basic text file permissions and see the bits changing as you do an ls -l.

-## Quiz Question

-What number represents the read permission when using numerical format?

-## Quiz Answer

-4